hasherezade/process_overwriting/README.md

   +  the image is named
 + convenience of loading:
   + no need to manually relocate the implant prior to injection: Windows loader will take care of this - *in classic Process Hollowing we have to relocate the module!*
-  + no need to fill imports (like in every variant of Process Hollowing)
+  + no need to fill imports (*like in every variant of Process Hollowing*)

 Cons:
-+ The target ImageSize must not be smaller than payload ImageSize (remember we are using only the memory that was already allocated!) - *this limitation does not occur in other flavors of Process Hollowing*
++ The target's ImageSize must not be smaller than payload's ImageSize (remember we are using only the memory that was already allocated!) - *this limitation does not occur in other flavors of Process Hollowing*
-+ Can be detected by comparing of the module in memory with corresponding file (PE-sieve detects it) - *just like every variant of Process Hollowing*
++ Can be detected by comparing of the module in memory with corresponding file ([PE-sieve](https://github.com/hasherezade/pe-sieve/) detects it) - *just like every variant of Process Hollowing*

 Demo:
 -